search-rug/search-rug.github.io/_sprojects/rastogi-2.md

 - empirical research
 - data science
 posted: 2023-01-01
-short: Join us in understanding the many ways in which development activities are unfair, the extent of the problem, and solutions to mitigate it.
+description: Join us in understanding the many ways in which development activities are unfair, the extent of the problem, and solutions to mitigate it.
 There are many interesting research problems here that will need software engineering and artificial intelligence-based solutions.